Robbie Vincent: Musical artists exposure to the UK market

 In 1980 Vincent was credited with launching the UK career of US jazz-funk combo, Maze with Frankie Beverly, and was one of the few British radio presenters to have interviewed Marvin Gaye.

 The Saturday show standard format would be displaced by Vincent's popular 'All Winners Show' where the fans would choose the tracks to be played.
 On 16 October 1982, one such All Winners Show unearthed a long lost jazz-funk band called Prince Charles and the City Beat Band and within weeks, their song 'In The Streets' was re-released in the UK.
 The band went on to have a renewed career in the next few years and UK hits.
 On the same show, The Trammps 'Soul Bones' was played resulting in a scurry to find deleted copies of this forgotten soul classic.
 On the same show, a composite of Merry Clayton's 'When The World Turns Blue', John Klemmer's 'Adventures in Paradise' and Teena Marie's 'Portuguese Love' was a sequence which has remained as a memorable highlight.

 Other notable successes as a result of Vincent's UK airplay included Gilberto Gil and Sadao Watanabe.
 Vincent was also the first DJ to play Teena Marie's comeback recording in 1983 called 'Fix It' following her signing from Motown Records to Epic.
 Careers previously restricted to the US and Latin America were given prime exposure on Vincent's show, including Phyllis Hyman, Angela Bofill and Brenda Russell.

-Established artists looking for new directions also received some focus including Herbie Hancock (Vincent declined to play Rockit but did play 'Autodrive') and Fatback Band (their International smash 'The Girl Is Fine (So Fine)'.
+Established artists looking for new directions also received some focus including Herbie Hancock (Vincent declined to play Rockit but did play 'Autodrive') and Fatback Band (their International hit 'The Girl Is Fine (So Fine)'.
 He also gave exclusive UK exposure to Fatback's spin-off act C-Brand in 1983 ('Wired For Games' by C Brand was re-released in 2015).
-For the UK scene, Robbie supported Second Image, I-Level, and early 12-inch singles from Loose Ends.
+For the UK scene, Vincent supported Second Image, I-Level, and early 12-inch singles from Loose Ends.
 In spring 1983, Vincent played a 7-inch single by unknown funk band Mtume – the song 'Juicy Fruit' became a successful UK hit, being released as an extended 12-inch single largely as a result of Vincent's promotion.